GHANV05/LyricGenerationNLP/README.md

 ## Project Overview

 This project aims to implement Natural Language Processing (NLP) models to classify songs into their respective genres and sentiments.
 We compare the accuracy of different models to determine which performs best and analyze the relationships between sentiment and genre.
-The project leverages the Spotify API and Genius API to extract lyrics, metadata, and audio features.
+The project leverages the Spotify API and Genius API to extract lyrics and metadata.

 ## Key Tasks